ktangbor/drf_projects/README.md

+To run the project, you can pull the image from konnta/drf_api (main image) and the optional konnta/drf_app (image to be able to make calls with httpi for ease of use).
-To run the project, plese execute "docker-compose up -d --build" in GV_RDF/backend.
+Alternatively, execute "docker-compose up -d --build" in GV_RDF/backend.
 You must have docker installed.

 As proper documentation takes too much time for an assesment test,